dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  UserScript

    TC_PAIRS_RUN_ONCE
-     If True and LOOP_ORDER = processes, TCPairs will be run once using the INIT_BEG or VALID_BEG value (depending on the value of LOOP_BY).
+     If True, TCPairs will be run once using the INIT_BEG or VALID_BEG value (depending on the value of LOOP_BY).
      This is the default setting and preserves the original logic of the wrapper.
 If this variable is set to False, then TCPairs will run once for each run time iteration.
-If LOOP_ORDER = times, then TCPairs will still run for each run time.
 The preferred configuration settings to run TCPairs once for a range of init or valid times is to set INIT_BEG to INIT_END (if LOOP_BY = INIT) and define the range of init times to filter the data inside TCPairs with TC_PAIRS_INIT_BEG and